Siyuan-Li201/TransferFuzz/README.md

 We have enhanced the code and documentation to automate all steps:

 - **Function-level Trace Extraction**.
 We wrote Python scripts to automate calls to GDB to extract function call stacks after crashes.
 - **Key-bytes Trace Extraction**.
-We use PIN \cite{pin} for taint analysis and judge whether tainted bytes come directly from POC bytes.
+We use PIN for taint analysis and judge whether tainted bytes come directly from POC bytes.
 - **Trace Guided Fuzzing**: We wrap the modified code parts in macro definitions, enabling easy migration to new fuzzing technologies.
 - **Crash Classification**.
 We wrote a shell script to automatically determine whether the fuzzing process is finished by viewing the crash address through GDB.